dasarpai/old.dasarpai.github.io/_dsblog/2024-08-04-LLM-Skills-and-Human-Skills.md

 1. **Travel and Lifestyle**: Travel tips, cultural insights, and lifestyle advice.

-## What are skills which human has to perform all the humanly tasks?
+## What are different human skills, accross various professions, to perform any task?

 Determining the exact number of skills required by humans can be quite challenging because it varies widely depending on factors such as profession, personal interests, cultural context, and lifestyle.
 However, we can categorize and list a broad array of common skills that people might need or find useful in their daily lives and work.
 Here is a tentative list organized by category: